Home

 to leave to chance.

-When the stakes are high, the room is divided, or the decision has been circling for months — skilled facilitation changes what's possible.
+When the stakes are high, the room is divided, or the decision has been circling for months — meetings need to be designed, not improvised.
+That's the work I do.

 The Case for a Facilitator